TorchMeter/torchmeter/README.md

 cd torchmeter

 # If you want to install the released stable version, use this:
-# Don't forget to eplace x.x.x with actual version
+# Don't forget to replace x.x.x with actual version
+# All released stable versions can be reached by `git tag -l`
 git checkout vx.x.x  # Stable

 # If you want to try the latest development version(alpha/beta), use this: